What will urban farming look like in it’s 20’s?

 When we first got started farming in the city, people thought we were crazy, in our teens they called us visionaries.
-At 21, we are still crazy about food, flowers and our community!
+Today we are still crazy about food, flowers and our community!

 1997: Greensgrow Farms is born.
 Co-founders Mary Seton Corboy and Tom Sereduk grow crops on a rented field in New Jersey while exploring the market for urban farming.
 They find a litter strewn lot in Kensington that had been a steel galvanizing factory, a Superfund brownfield that had been capped by the EPA.
 They sign a two year lease with owner NKCDC.

 1998: Mary and Tom take out a $47,000 Ben Franklin Technology Center loan and each put in $1000 to create an urban farm.
 The first crop consists exclusively of baby field greens grown hydroponically for wholesale.
 The first year they sold $5,000 in lettuce.
 That seemed like a lot of green.

 1999: Annual sales exceed $50,000.
 Greensgrow registers as the non profit Greensgrow Philadelphia Project.

 2000: Blanche arrives.
 The farm was deep in lettuce and birds descended to destroy it, taking a bite from each plant.
 Then one day a black cat arrived and the birds flew away.
 Intergrated Pest Management (IPM).
 Al would pack her in a suitcase every day and bring her over.
 Mary named her Blanche because she was slutty and classy at the same time.
 She was employee of the year twice and is immortalized in Mary’s book.